 Hasty Generalization

 This is a favorite.
-All people of one group are this because a few of these people did it.
+People from one group are like this because a few have done it.

 Where is the math in that?
-The same ideas that are in the Islamic holy book are in the Christian holy books, but Christians have been commercialized and secularized so they have less pietism.
+The same ideas that are in the Islamic holy book are in the Christian sacred holy books, but Christians have been commercialized and secularized, so they have less piety.
+If Christians were religious, then it would also mean that all Christians are trying to kill you.
 Where are you getting your sample?
-If you are going to use this in an argument, you will need more data.
+If you use this in an argument, you will need more data.

 Missing the Point

 Example: all Democrats want to have the guns rounded up and taken away.
 No, the premise does not back up that conclusion.
-No one could possibly find proof of that statement unless they made it up or don’t check their favorite political blog’s validity.
+No one can find proof of that statement unless they made it up or don’t check their favorite political blog’s validity.

 Make sure your argument backs up your conclusion.